jpdf00/ruby_enumerables/README.md

 - Type `ruby ruby_enumerables.rb`
 - Add the methods to your personal library of methods and try it with any array of your choice

+### Run tests

+- Open your terminal.
+- From Inside the terminal, go to the "ruby_enumerables" directory you cloned.
+- Type `rspec`.

+## Authors

 ## Authors